salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 [img-fig-window-axes]: images/figure-window-axes.png

->As you can see here, the axis has and x- and a y-axis.
+>As you can see here, the axes has an x-axis and a y-axis.
 It even has limits for each axis (they both range from 0 to 1).
-The axis is smaller than the figure and it's default background is white (as opposed to the gray background of the figure).
+The axes is smaller than the figure and its default background is white (as opposed to the gray background of the figure).

-The variable *`ah`*  contains the axis handle to the axis.
+The variable *`ah`* contains the handle to the axes.

 ```matlab title="Axes handle"
 ah =